jiutongzhao/Time-Series-Data-Analysis/README.md

 ## Acknowledgement

  This document is finished with the help of ChatGPT and Copilot.
-I thank my supervisor, Dr. Weijie Sun, and my laboratory, Space Sciences Laboratory, UC Berkeley, for their support in my development of writing habits.

 </body>
 </html>